On ergodic two-armed bandits: Abel transforms

 \subsection{Preliminary estimates}

-The following Lemmas \ref{Abel1} and \ref{Abel2} estimate the error in replacing the payoffs $\eta_{\ell,k}$ by their ``average success rate'' $\tet_\ell$ in a sum weighted by a decreasing sequence $(\xi_n)_{n\in\N}$, by the use of Abel transforms, i.e. discrete integrations by parts.
-More precisely let, for all $n\in \N$ and $\ell\in \left\{A,B\right\}$,
+Lemmas \ref{Abel1} and \ref{Abel2} estimate the error in replacing the payoffs $\eta_{\ell,k}$ by their ``average success rate'' $\tet _\ell$ in a sum weighted by a decreasing sequence $(\xi_n)_{n\in\N }$, by the use of Abel transforms,\vadjust{\goodbreak} that is, discrete integrations by parts.
+More precisely let, for all $n\in\N$ and $\ell\in \{A,B\}$,